 In the spirit of guitarists John Lennon and Keith Richards, Petty prides himself in playing rhythm guitar.
 "Rhythm playing is a lost art these days--there aren't a lot of people who do it seriously anymore," he told Guitar Player magazine.

 His main Telecaster guitar was custom-made in '81.
-He cherishes its incomparable sound and holds on to it for dear life, "If I ever lost my main Tele, I'd die--it's so good."
+He cherished its incomparable sound and held on to it for dear life, "If I ever lost my main Tele, I'd die--it's so good."

-When Petty writes he makes it a rule to "let the music dictate the lyric."
+When Petty wrote he made it a rule to "let the music dictate the lyric."
 His songs are honest with texture and depth.
 His characters are witty and cynical and real.
 Listening to the yearning in Southern Accents is a revelation in Petty's understated singing and songwriting genius.